Chapter 19:

 "Sometimes, I wonder what would happen if I could just turn it off.
 Everything.
 All the little things that are keeping me alive right now.
 I'd go back to being normal, even if just for a moment.
 I'd die as the real me—human."

-"Hey," Zephyr began to say.
-"I—" His words caught in his throat as he saw the tears rolling down her cheeks.
+His words caught in his throat as tears rolled down her cheeks.

-"I don't know what to think, Zeph.
-I know I need these stupid things to survive; they've saved my dumb life countless times already.
-But I feel like I shouldn't even exist…"
+"I don't know what to think.
+I know I need these stupid things to survive; they've saved me countless times already.
+But… I feel like I shouldn't even exist."

-Suppressed memories started to leak out from Zeph's mind: hospital beds, gene therapy, resigned eyes.
+Suppressed memories started to leak out from Zeph's mind: hospital beds, gene therapy, resigned eyes, a body too small to handle it all.

-"A-Audra."
-Zephyr reached across the table and gently grabbed her hand.
+He reached across the table and grabbed her hand gently.

 "Listen to me.
-There's nothing wrong with needing things in order to function properly.
+There's nothing wrong with needing things to function properly.
 Everyone does in some way."

-Her eyes widened at the contact, but she didn't pull away.
+Her eyes widened, but she didn't pull away.

-"Yeah, but everyone doesn't have half of their body replaced by machines.
-So many people look at me like I'm some kind of freak, because I am."
+"But everyone doesn't have half of their body replaced by machines.
+People look at me like I'm some freak, because I am."

 He squeezed her hand reassuringly.

-"If they can't see past what makes you different, then to hell with them.
-They aren't worth your time."
+"If they can't see past what makes you different, then to hell with them!"

 Zeph thought back what his colleagues used to say, or all the test subjects they once logged.

-"…I never said that it would be simple to accept.
+"…I never said that it would be simple.
 But at some point, you're going to have to.
-Just know that it doesn't make any less of a person."
+Just know that regardless, you aren't any less of a person."

-"Sorry.
-I know that in theory, and I really am trying to get better.
-I even thought I was doing pretty good up until…"
+"S-sorry.
+I know that in theory.
+I'm… really trying to get better.
+I was even doing good until…"

 She trailed off, biting her lip.